 I have been engaged in sustainable food and farming systems in the Great Lakes area of the US since 1995 as a non-profit administrator, scholar, and instructor.

-My research has been qualitative, using a theoretical approach drawn from science and technology studies, in particular from actor-network theory.
-I am interested in the interactions between producers and food safety inspectors during enforcement of regulations, and I am intrigued by the idea that policy is made in enforcement just as it is made in more formal policymaking processes.
-I hope that this research informs policies to encourage this segment of the agrifood sector in Michigan and the US.
+My current work is driven by an overarching interest in bridging the perspectives of small processors and food safety regulators and building mutual understanding between them.
+I am particularly curious about the interactions between producers and inspectors during enforcement of regulations, and I am intrigued by the idea that policy is made in enforcement just as it is made in more formal policymaking processes.

 This site presents my outreach to small-scale food producers and my research on the food safety regulation of artisan food processors.
 It offers resources and articles and describes my academic research (theory and all) in everyday language.

 - Wisconsin Food Processing Guide: A Handbook for Entrepreneurs and Managers (120-page publication available as free pdf, co-authored with Elena Byrne, published by University of Wisconsin-Extension)